inet-framework/inet/showcases/general/ethernet/largeNet/doc/index.rst

-Ethernet is a family of computer networking technologies commonly used in local area networks (LAN), metropolitan area networks (MAN) and wide are networks (WAN).
-Systems communicating over Ethernet divide a stream of data into shorte pieces called frames.
+Ethernet is a family of computer networking technologies commonly used in local area networks (LAN), metropolitan area networks (MAN) and wide area networks (WAN).
+Systems communicating over Ethernet divide a stream of data into short pieces called frames.
 Each frame contains source and destination addresses, and error-checking data so that damaged frames can be detected and discarded.
 As per the OSI model, Ethernet provides services up to and including the data link layer.